MightyPork/sdscp/README.md

 - Can't use branching (`#ifdef` etc)
 - The compiler is super buggy and gives useless error messages.

-It's not that SDS could not handle better language / features - the limitations are artificial.
+It's not that SDS could not handle better language - the compiler is just **REALLY STUPID**.

-The compiler is, frankly, **ABSOLUTELY STUPID**.

 ## Goals of SDSCP